Elevating Supply Chain To the Board

 - Compliance to Functional Process excellence and Functional Standards and policies

 To ensure compliance to the rules, strong governance is required.
 This calls for good leadership and management combined with the right information and decision support systems.
-Leaders, managers, change agents, and analysts throughout the organisation also need to actively take part.
+Leaders, managers, change agents, and analysts throughout the organization also need to actively take part.

 The Need for a New Breed of Supply Chain Professionals